 My definition states that preaching is a theological witness.
 There are other options.
 Augustine, On Christian Doctrine, would shape all sermons around love.
-"So anyone who thinks that he has understood the divine scriptures or any part of them, but cannot by his understanding build up this double love of God and neighbor, has not yet succeeded in understanding them" (Book I.36.40).
-If every sermon gave witness to the Shema, love God and love neighbor, then unquestionably your preaching will be healthy.
+"So anyone who thinks that he has understood the divine scriptures or any part of them, but cannot by his understanding build up this double love of God and neighbor, has not yet succeeded in understanding them" (Book I.36.40).6 If every sermon gave witness to the Shema, love God and love neighbor, then unquestionably your preaching will be healthy.
 To choose love as the litmus test for all the ways of being, thinking, and doing as a Christian is a profound and aspirational choice.

 Ronald Allen, Interpreting the Gospel, advocates shaping all sermons around Gospel.
 If every sermon gave witness to Gospel, then positively your preaching will be healthy.
 To choose Gospel as the litmus test for all Christian practice is a sound and inspiring choice.
 Andre Resner states that all sermons are to be "Gospel Sermons."
 Therefore, all sermons should have "Gospel Statements."
 These Gospel Statements convey the theology of the sermon.
-Of course, the definition for Gospel is key.
+Of course, the definition of "Gospel" is key.
 Resner's definition: "What God does on your behalf that you cannot do for yourself that brings about a hopeful and redemptive future."
+He defines it as an "imaginative, theological, and hermeneutical force that drives the way the preacher conceives, plots, and delivers sermons."
+He says that one's working gospel "is theologically constructed, biblically influenced, and bears the fingerprints of one's ecclesial and liturgical heritage."
+A working gospel, he claims, shows the church the way from one state of being to another.
 What is the bad news that the good news addresses?
-If every sermon was governed by a Gospel Statement, your preaching will improve.
+If every sermon is governed by a Gospel Statement, your preaching will improve.

 I chose theological witness as my governing center for preaching because theology is the largest word I know to embrace the breadth and depth of God and God's way in the world.
 In one sense, I am speaking of a witness to the holistic nature of the Christ event that includes the incarnation of God in flesh, the life and teachings of Jesus.
 Jesus' death, burial, resurrection, and ascension, Jesus' reign on the throne at the right hand of God, and God's second advent that culminates in new heavens and new earth.
 And, in the same sense, I am speaking of a witness to the holistic nature of the Trinity that begins in perfect fellowship, creates, redeems, and sustains until all are brought into God's perfect fellowship in the eschaton.
 Theology includes love and Gospel.
-Theology includes Christology, Pneumatology, Ecclesiology, Anthropology, Soteriology, and Eschatology.
-Theology also includes other precise and particular ways that any passage speaks the living Word of God.
-For example, that Word of God might be beatitude, lament, silence, story, parable, diatribe, doxology, imprecation, and so on and so forth.
-And as Scripture is
+Theology includes Christology,